shahrozeabbas/SCWINT/README.md

-# A Single Cell RNA-Seq Workflow to Integrate and Normalize Diverse Datasets in NF1 Nerve Tumors
+# SWINT: Single-Cell Workflow for Integrating and Normalizing NF1 Tumors

 ## Background